RAF Finningley

-Royal Air Force Finningley or RAF Finningley was a Royal Flying Corps and Royal Air Force station at Finningley, in the Metropolitan Borough of Doncaster, South Yorkshire, England.
+Royal Air Force Finningley or more simply RAF Finningley is a former Royal Flying Corps and Royal Air Force station at Finningley, in the Metropolitan Borough of Doncaster, South Yorkshire, England.
 The station straddled the historic county boundaries of both Nottinghamshire and the West Riding of Yorkshire.

+The station was used as a bomber base during the Second World War, then in the early 1950s it had fighters allocated to it.
+From the late 1950s to the 1970s it was one of the home airfields of the V-bomber force, before becoming an RAF Support Command base and housing the headquarters of the RAF Search and Rescue Force.

 RAF Finningley was decommissioned in 1996.
 The airfield was developed into an international airport named Doncaster Sheffield Airport, which opened on 28 April 2005.
 The closure of the airport was announced in September 2022 with the final passenger flight arriving on 4 November 2022.

 History

 Origins

-During the refurbishment of the Royal Flying Corps station at Doncaster in 1915 a decision was taken to move operations temporarily to an air strip at Bancroft Farm at Finningley.
+During the refurbishment of the Royal Flying Corps station at Doncaster in 1915 a decision was taken to move operations temporarily to an air strip at Brancroft Farm south of the Finningley site.

-This flight of aircraft is thought to have consisted of Royal Aircraft Factory BE.2c fighters.
+This flight of aircraft is thought to have consisted of Royal Aircraft Factory BE.2c fighters of No. 33 Squadron RAF.
 These fighters were used to intercept Zeppelin bombers approaching Yorkshire cities from the East Coast, in this instance, the heavily industrialised City of Sheffield.

-Finningley became a Royal Flying Corps Military Airfield in 1915.
+Brancroft Farm became a Royal Flying Corps landing ground in 1916.